aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/merge/multifiles/_index.md

 ---
-title: Merge multiple Excel files into a file.
+title: Merge multiple Excel files into a file with Go.
-description: Cloud APIs & SDKs for merging multiple Excel files.
-Merge multiple Excel files into a file by the Cells Cloud API.
-SDK support kinds of development languages.
-They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift.
+description: Cloud APIs & SDKs for merging multiple Excel files with Go
 url: /go/merge/multi-files/
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/cells/cells-cloud-upper-banner h1="Go API to merge multiple Excel files into a file." h2="Go library to merge multi Excel files into a file." p="Use Cells Merge REST API to merge multiple Excel files into a file in Go.
-This professional solution merge multiple Excel files into a Microsoft Excel or OpenOffice Calc spreadsheet using Go." urlsection="merge/multi-files/" >}}
+This professional solution merge multiple Excel files into a Microsoft Excel or OpenOffice Calc spreadsheet using Go." urlsection="merge/Multi-files/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Merge multiple Excel files into a file - Go REST API" >}}